 Denis G. Sukhodolsky, Ph.D. is Assistant Professor of Child Psychiatry and Psychology at the Yale Child Study Center.
 His research concerns the efficacy and mechanisms of behavioral treatments for children with obsessive-compulsive disorder (OCD), Tourette syndrome (TS), autism spectrum disorder, anxiety, and disruptive behavior disorders.
 He arrived at Yale in 2000 for a postdoctoral research fellowship in childhood neuropsychiatric disorders directed by Dr. James Leckman.
 Subsequently, he joined the Yale Faculty in 2003 and continued working in a clinical trials research program directed by Dr. Larry Scahill.
 Dr. Sukhodolsky’s research has been funded with awards from the International OCD Foundation, Tourette Syndrome Association, and National Institute of Mental Health.
 Dr. Sukhodolsky also serves as a co-investigator in the RUPP Autism Network studies of parent training in children with autism and aggression.
 Dr. Sukhodolsky has authored and co-authored over 60 papers and book chapters.
 In addition to his research, Dr. Sukhodolsky is a licensed clinical psychologist working with children and their families at the Yale TS/OCD Specialty Clinic.

-Christina J. Taylor, Ph.D. specializes in Cognitive Behavioral Therapy for Anxiety Disorders, including Obsessive Compulsive Disorder, Panic Disorder, Agoraphobia, Social Phobia, Generalized Anxiety Disorder, Specific Phobias, and the OCD spectrum disorder Trichotillomania.
+Christina J. Taylor, Ph.D. is a licensed Psychologist specializing in Cognitive Behavioral Therapy for Anxiety Disorders, including Obsessive Compulsive Disorder, Panic Disorder, Agoraphobia, Social Phobia, Generalized Anxiety Disorder, Specific Phobias, and the OCD spectrum disorder Trichotillomania.
 Dr. Taylor served for nine years on the Scientific Advisory Board of the National Obsessive Compulsive Foundation and worked on the National Institute of Mental Health Treatment Outcome Study on Panic Disorder at Yale University.
 Dr. Taylor lectures widely on Anxiety Disorders and provides training workshops for mental health professionals and consumers on Cognitive Behavioral Therapy.
 She is a certified Panic Control Therapist and has served as a Clinical Instructor for the Obsessive Compulsive Foundation Behavior Therapy Institute.
 She appeared on the national television show 20/20 Downtown as an expert on the treatment of Scrupulosity or “religious” OCD.
 She co-leads an OCD support group in Fairfield County with Diane E. Sholomskas, Ph.D.
 Dr. Taylor is a Professor Emeritus of Psychology of the Department of Psychology at Sacred Heart University in Fairfield, Connecticut.
 She has taught courses in Abnormal and Clinical Psychology, Mental Disorders in Popular Films, Psychological Research, and the Psychology of Women.